Osteomeles schwerinae

 Osteomeles schwerinae is a species of plant native to China.
 Its flowers are white and resemble those of hawthorn species.
 It produces small, white, round berries that are pomes.
-The fruits are edible and can be eaten raw or used to make jellies and jams.
-The fruits have a sweet flavor.
-It is grown in gardens as an ornamental plant.
-It is also used in bonsai.
+The fruit is edible, sweet and can be eaten raw or used to make jellies and jams.
+The plant is grown in gardens as an ornamental and is also used in bonsai.
 O. schwerinae can be found in mainland China and Taiwan.